On this page...

 Greenfield Lake

-Black Crappie - Fair: Try minnows fished around the jetties.
+Black Crappie - Fair: Try minnows around the jetties.
 Early morning bite is best.
-Sorting will be needed.
-Channel Catfish - Fair: Use cut bait around the jetties.
-Largemouth Bass - No report: Good largemouth bass population.
+Sorting is needed.
+Largemouth Bass - Fair: Greenfield has a good largemouth bass population.
+Anglers report catching good numbers of fish on the face of the dam.

 Lake Anita

-Black Crappie - Fair: Early morning bite has been good, but lots of fish under 9-inches.
+Black Crappie - Fair: Early morning bite has been good; lots of fish less than 9-inches.
 Sorting is needed.
 Bluegill - Good: Troll or drift small jigs tipped with a crawler.
-Channel Catfish - No report: Try cut bait fished from the jetties in the south arm of the lake.
 Largemouth Bass - Fair.

 Meadow Lake

-Black Crappie - Slow: Good population of 10-inch black crappie.
+Black Crappie - Fair: Good population of 10-inch black crappie.
 Bluegill - Fair: Catch 8-inch bluegill around the cedar tree piles.
-Largemouth Bass - Slow: Cast to the tree piles in the lake.
+Largemouth Bass - Fair: Cast to the tree piles in the lake.

 Prairie Rose Lake